 Find the Best Contractor

 Those who do hire a professional have every reason to make sure they hire the best one available.
 Since interior painting projects are often very different from exterior, it makes sense that many companies specialize in one or the other.
 When discussing your project with prospective contractors, make sure to ask about which type of painting they consider their specialty.
 You also want to make sure the company you hire was chosen for characteristics other than the bottom-line price.
 Since painting projects are technically less demanding than other home improvement tasks, there is a much greater chance of running into companies with inadequate experience or poor business practices.
 For such companies, a low-ball estimate is really the only enticement they can provide.
 It’s also enough to lure in many homeowners.
 When entering a painting project (especially an exterior project), hiring a company with a good reputation for service and performance is far preferable to hiring one based on a bargain estimate.
-The best companies often have to charge a little more to keep good help, equipment in good shape and get the job done right.
+The best painters often have to charge a little more to keep good help, equipment in good shape and get the job done right.
 Remember, if going with a low estimate leaves you with a paint job that fades or chips prematurely, you’re not saving any money at all!

 No Comments Yet